mudphone/SwiftSlate/README.md

 Simple Swift iOS project with RAC added via CocoaPods.
 It's not difficult to build this manually.
 I'm just putting this here to get examples up quickly.

+## How to run this

+Just clone me, then open the SwiftSlate/SwiftSlate.xcworkspace in Xcode (the latest Xcode 6 beta please).

+## Do it yourself

+This is what you have to do if you want to build something like this from scratch.
+I'm just putting this here in case you want to learn how I did this.

 Things I did:
 - Create a new Swift project
 - Add gitignore to new Swift project